 - All-in-one.
 Because this hamburger soup leans heavy on the vegetables and offers lean protein too, you can serve it without any sides—though I can say from experience that a nice hunk of bread is not remiss.

 - Feel free to swap the vegetables I have suggested here for ones you have on hand.
-You can make this hamburger soup with cabbage or do a hamburger potato soup in place of the sweet potatoes.
+Similar to this Crockpot Vegetable Beef Soup, you can make this hamburger soup with cabbage or green beans, or do a hamburger potato soup in place of the sweet potatoes.

-How to Make the BEST Crock Pot Hamburger Soup—Recipe Secrets
+How to Make the BEST Crock Pot Hamburger Soup Recipe Tips

 A few small changes that demand little of your time contribute to a more satisfying final result.